 Where to Eat in Onancock on a Getaway to Virginia's Eastern Shore

-Head to Mallard’s at the Wharf for lunch, dinner, or drinks with a view.
-Mallard’s sits on the banks of the Onancock Creek, a perfect spot to catch sunset over the water.
-In the downtown, dinner at The Charlotte Hotel and Restaurant features refined dishes that highlight local products.
+Head to Mallard's at the Wharf for lunch, dinner, or drinks with a view.
+Mallard's sits on the banks of Onancock Creek, a perfect spot to catch the sunset over the water.
+Downtown, dinner at The Charlotte Hotel and Restaurant features refined dishes that highlight local products.
 The intimate dining space is ideal for a romantic dinner.
 Another popular downtown spot, Bizzottos Gallery Cafe, also serves happy hour drinks at an outdoor patio around the corner.

 Where to Stay in Onancock Virginia

 The Charlotte Hotel and Restaurant delivers romance, luxury, and charm in eight lovely guest rooms.
 Our room was beautifully decorated and included a pretty stained glass window between the bed and bathroom.
 Downstairs are a full bar and elegant restaurant, along with a casual dining room where you can enjoy your included breakfast.
 The downtown location is perfect for exploring Onancock.

 Cape Charles Virginia and Northampton County